 The Middle East Studies Program offers students an interdisciplinary minor aimed at a comparative study of the Middle East (including North Africa).
 The minor curriculum's "Core Courses" emphasize the study of the Middle East since the emergence of Islam, while "Supporting Courses" may include further study of the ancient, medieval, or modern Middle East, or a three-quarter sequence of a Middle Eastern language.
 A complete listing of approved and petitionable minor coures can be found on the "courses" page and in the general catalog.

-The courses which make up the minor must be approved by the student's college and by the Middle East Studies Program.
+Middle East Studies students are encouraged to Study Abroad.
 Approved courses taken at other universities or through participation in the Education Abroad Program can be included as part of the minor by petition.

 Humanities & Social Sciences

 8:00-1:00 and 2:00-6:30